JoshData/jot/README.md

 To illustrate the problem, imagine two users open the following JSON document:

-	{ "key1": "Hello world!", "key2": 10 }
+	{ "title": "Hello World!", "count": 10 }

 Each user now has a copy of this document in their local memory.
-The first user renames the properties from `key1` and `key2` to `title` and `count` in their copy of the document:
+The first user modfies their copy by changing the title and incrementing the count:

-	{ "title": "Hello world!", "count": 10 }
+ 	{ "title": "It's a Small World!", "count": 20 }

-At the same time, the second user changes the values of the properties in their copy of the document from `Hello world!` to `My Program` and from `10` to `20`.
-Since the second user does not yet have the first user's changes, the resulting document still has the old property names:
+At the same time, the second user changes their copy of the document by changing `Hello World!` to `Hello, Small World!` also incrementing the count by 5, yielding:

-	{ "key1": "My Program", "key2": 20 }
+ 	{ "title": "Hello, Small World!", "count": 15 }

 ### Structured representation of changes

-In order to merge these changes, one must have a structured representation of the changes being applied to the document.
-In JOT, it is up to the library user to form structured representations of changes.
-The changes above are represented in pseudocode as:
+In order to merge these changes, there needs to be a structured representation of the changes.
+In the flat land of plain text, you are probably used to diffs and patches as structured representations of changes --- e.g. at lines 5 through 10, replace with new content.
+In JOT, it is up to the library user to form structured representations of changes using JOT's classes.
+The changes in the example above are constructed as:

-	User 1: RENAME key1 TO title; RENAME key2 TO count

-	User 2: IN key1 SET TO "My Program"; IN key2 INCREMENT BY 10

-Using JOT, these changes are represented by "operation" objects as follows:

-	var user1 = new jot.REN({ title: "key1",
+	var user1 = new jot.LIST([
-	                          count: "key2" })
+		new jot.APPLY("title", new jot.SPLICE(0, 5, "It's a Small")),
+		new jot.APPLY("count", new jot.MATH("add", 10))
+	]);

-	var user2 = new jot.APPLY({ "key1": new jot.SET("My Program"),
+	var user2 = new jot.LIST([
-	                            "key2": new jot.MATH("add", 10)  })
+		new jot.APPLY("title", new jot.SPLICE(5, 1, ", Small ")),
+		new jot.APPLY("count", new jot.MATH('add', 5))
+	]);

+In other words, user 1 makes a change to the `title` property by replacing the 5 characters starting at position 0 with `It's a Small` and increments the `count` property by 10.
+User 2 makes a change to the `title` property by replacing the 1 character at position 5, i.e. the first space, with `, Small ` and increments the `count` property by 5.

-However these changes cannot yet be combined.
-If they were applied in order, there would be an error.
-We could start with the original document:
+These changes cannot yet be combined.
+If they were applied in order we would get a corrupted document because the character positions that user 2's operation referred to are shifted once user 1's changes are applied.
+After applying user 1's changes, we have the document:

-	{ "key1": "Hello world!", "key2": 10 }

-and then apply the first user's change, resulting in:

-	{ "title": "Hello world!", "count": 10 }

-but when we get to the second user's changes, which say to change the values of `key1` and `key2`, there is a problem --- those properties no longer exist!
+	{ title: "It's a Small World!", count: 20 }

+But then if we apply user 2's changes, which say to replace the character at position 5, we would get:

+	{ title: "It's , Small  Small World!", count: 25 }

-The second user's changes must be "transformed" to take into account the changes to the property names made by the first user before they can be applied.
+That's not what user 2 intended. **The second user's changes must be "transformed" to take into account the changes to the document made by the first user before they can be applied.**

 ### Transformation